-In this section the Technical Committee wants to make explicit the trends to be followed in the rules in the next year in order to improve the scientific level of the robots developed by the RoboCup teams.
+In this section the Technical Committee (TC) wants to make explicit the trends to be followed in the rules in the next year in order to improve the scientific level of the robots developed by the RoboCup teams.
+The evolution of rules in the humanoid league has been following a biennial schedule where major changes (like the number of players per team) have been introduced every two years and only incremental changes every other year.